World-of-Workflows/WorkflowsUniversity/04_gettingstarted.md

     Editor](../images/04_image-24.png)
 18. To the right of the Title, click
     ![Elipsis](../images/04_image-25.png) and choose **Liquid**
-19. In the Title Type
+19. In the Title Table
     `Review Lead #{%raw%}{{Activities.LeadTrigger.InstanceId}}{%endraw%}`
 20. In the description, type
     `# Review Lead     It is time to review this lead.
 Please review it`